 You must have cluster administrator privileges to access Cluster Management Console.

-To configure the level of permissions within your cluster, go to Cluster Management Console (CMC) and navigate to Home > Settings > Remote access permissions.
+To configure the level of permissions within your cluster, in the Dynatrace menu, go to Settings > Remote access permissions.

 On this page, you can allow the Dynatrace ONE team remote access to your cluster.
 If this setting is enabled and events are detected, the Dynatrace ONE team can remotely adjust your cluster settings to ensure optimum performance and stability.

 All communication with Mission Control is secure and performed via HTTPS with browser-like certificate checks.
-All Dynatrace Managed configuration changes are fully audit-logged and each remote access is logged as a separate event (click the Events section on the CMC home page to view the list of recorded events).
+All Dynatrace Managed configuration changes are fully audit-logged and each remote access is logged as a separate event (In the Dynatrace menu, go to Events to view the list of recorded events).
 The Mission Control team can't access certificates or user credentials.
 They also can't gain root access to any servers.

 Once Dynatrace support remote access is enabled, you can set the scope of remote access permissions for Dynatrace ONE to one of the following scopes: